dkataskin/erlife/README.md

 erlife

-To compile you need rebar in your PATH.

-Type the following command:
+Navigate to sources, type the following command:
 ```
-$ rebar get-deps compile
+$ ./rebar get-deps compile
 ```

 You can then start the Erlang node with the following command: